Few tourists and sadness over divided Korea at Kim holiday villa

 SOLEMN SITE; K-POP

-A few hundred metres away, an information officer waits for visitors to turn up at a cosier villa perched on the lakeshore and once frequented by Syngman Rhee, South Korea's first strongman president who led the country through the 1950-53 war.
+A few hundred meters away, an information officer waits for visitors to turn up at a cozier villa perched on the lakeshore and once frequented by Syngman Rhee, South Korea's first strongman president who led the country through the 1950-53 war.

 This villa has some effects that belonged to the president, forced to flee into exile in 1960 - a typewriter, books, Chinese calligraphy.
 A military officer says no pictures are allowed as this is a military-controlled property.